Discover Student Loans

 • The borrower filing for bankruptcy

 However, every state is different.
 Some states might exclude debt forgiveness from being taxed—others may not.
-Currently, the following states treat forgiven student loans as earned income:
+Be sure to check your state’s laws and consult a tax professional for guidance.

 How to prepare if you owe taxes on student loan forgiveness